foldda/snappable/README.md

 [^1]: Using middleware products to mitigate incompatible data models in the data communication is not an effective solution because 1) component-level interfacing is too fine-grained for using middleware, and 2) the data conversion logic inside the middleware ties the interface to the data models used at either end's communicating party, making it a high-maintenance, tight-coupling solution.
 Besides, a middleware-based solution ties the components to the middleware product, making the components product-dependent on the middleware.

-So, for solving the problem of building generic and interchangeable software components, we need a way for generic component interfacing and data exchange, which needs to be independent of a component's individual business requirements and its internal data model; in technical terms, it means generalized component interfacing without tight-coupling.
+So, for solving the problem of building generic and interchangeable software components, we need generic component interfacing and data exchange that are independent of individual components' business requirements and their internal data model; in technical terms, it means "loose-coupling" in component connections inside an application.

 ## A "Lego Joint" Inspiration
 <img src="img/legoP.webp" width="350" align="center">